Ethics and Welfare Advisory Panel

 EWAP members

-EWAP is currently chaired by Maddy Campbell, and is currently composed of eight members, including:
+EWAP is currently chaired by Maddy Campbell, and is composed of eleven members, including:

 - One vet nurse member